‘It’s time to unite’: Prince George’s County neighbors start rent strike against living conditions

 And now that Juarez and her neighbors in this Spanish-speaking Prince George’s County community were feeling the financial squeeze of the pandemic, it would be the place they would no longer pay rent — unless things changed.

-“We’re the ones that take care of the place,” Juarez, who is in her 40s, said the day before the March.
+“We’re the ones that take care of the place,” Juarez, who is in her 40s, said the day before their march.
 “The owners of the apartments where we’ve been paying rent, on time, month after month of this pandemic, they’ve given us their backs.”

 So on Saturday, under a gray-streaked sky, Juarez joined more than 40 other residents from Bedford and the neighboring Victoria Station Apartments in a grass courtyard surrounded by the complex’s weather-battered brick buildings.
-They were there along with members of CASA, a Latino and immigrant community organization, to march to the Ross Management Co. offices around the corner, where they would hand-deliver a letter demanding the property ownership meet to discuss conditions.
+They were there along with members of CASA, a Latino and immigrant community organization, to march to the Ross Management Co. offices around the corner, where they would hand-deliver a letter demanding the property owners meet to discuss conditions.

 “It’s time to unite,” a woman shouted into a megaphone in the courtyard, urging neighbors to come.
 “Bring your kids, bring your neighbors!”